beego/beedoc/en-US/mvc/controller/config.md

 ### The Configurations for Different Environments

-You can set configurations for different Runmode under their own sections.
-Beego will take the configurations of current Runmode by default.
+You can set configurations for different runmode under their own sections.
+Beego will take the configurations of current runmode by default.
 For example:

   appname = beepkg
   httpaddr = "127.0.0.1"